 How much does it cost to become a Home Inspector in New York?

 The cost of becoming a Home Inspector in New York will depend on a few different choices.
-Which training school or course you enroll in and how many times it takes to pass the New York Home Inspector Exam are two main factors.
-Some board-approved partners who offer qualifying courses offer their education for free for their members, which can be as little as $600, while other partners will offer packages for their education for over $3,500.
-With cost in mind, it is best that you do your research on all education options and decide which route offers what you are looking for in your new career.
+Two main factors are which training school or course you enroll in and how many times it takes to pass the New York Home Inspector Exam.
+Some board-approved partners who offer qualifying courses offer their education for free for their members, which can be as little as $600.
+In contrast, other partners will provide packages for their education for over $3,500.
+Considering the cost, it is best to research all education options and decide which route offers what you are looking for in your new career.

 In addition to your education, the initial application fee of $250 and the New York Home Inspection Exam fee of $50, or $225 for the National Home Inspector Examination®, are also costs to be aware of when financially planning for your new career.